 Use tables and charts.
 Many readers respond to visuals better than text.
 For these readers, a picture in the form of a chart is worth more than 1000 words.
 And they'll find tables a meaningful way to browse related data.

 Keep your paragraphs short and focused.
 Online prose is best expressed as "topical bursts."
 Limit each paragraph to a single topic or subtopic that contains no more than three or four sentences.
-Paragraphs that fill an entire screen are a signal to potential readers that reading your content will be more work that finding another resource.
+Paragraphs that fill an entire screen are a signal to potential readers that reading your content will be more work

 In most instances, online writing should have a "conversational" tone.
 The best online writers, like the best journalists, use an open, natural and uncontrived writing style.
 They avoid techno-speak, buzzwords, and jargon—unless their content is intended only for individuals who understand the jargon.